Decoding Delay Guarantees of Space Regulated Multiple Access Random Wireless Networks using Successive Interference Cancellation: Introduction

-The approach to characterize the network's traffic when interference is treated as noise is discussed in, e.g., \cite{telatar1995combining} and \cite{ephremides1998information}.
+The approach to characterize the network traffic when interference is treated as noise is discussed in, e.g., \cite{telatar1995combining} and \cite{ephremides1998information}.
 Suppose there are $k$ active transmitters.
-Assume the channel is without fading.
 The power received at receiver $y$ from transmitter $x$ is $P_{xy}$.
-Without power control, all transmitters use the same transmission power $P_0$.
-Thus, $P_{xy}= \ell(||x-y||)P_0$, where $\ell$ is the pathloss function.
 The SINR of this link is hence given by $\eta_{xy} = \frac{P_{xy}}{\sum_{i=1}^k P_{x_i y} + N_0}$ for some power of thermal noise $N_0$, where $\{x_1,\dots,x_k\}$ is the subset of transmitters interfering with the $xy$ link.
-According to the Shannon \fb{channel coding} theorem, the \kz{ergodic} transmission rate $R_{xy}$ of the link $xy$ is upper-bounded by the information-theoretic capacity limit, namely
+According to the Shannon \fb{channel coding} theorem, the ergodic transmission rate $R_{xy}$ of the link $xy$ is upper-bounded by the information-theoretic capacity limit, namely

 This capacity gives us the maximum rate at which the messages sent by transmitters to receivers can be decoded.
 This bound will be considered as achievable below.
 Considering a subset of transmitters sending independent messages of $m$ bits each, the minimal transmission time $T$ allowing to decode all messages is given by $T=\lceil \frac{m}{R} \rceil$ channel uses, where $R = \min_{x, y} R_{xy}$ is the smallest rate possible in the set of reliable links, which we determine in this paper.
 Hence the span $T$ can be seen as the duration to transmit all messages.
 In what follows, we look at how the geometric properties of the network impact the span $T$.
 We use time analysis to quantify the worst-case decoding delay, i.e., the maximum number of channel uses required to decode $m$ bits, denoted by $D$, and chose $T$ such that $T \geq D$ almost-surely.
-In this paper, we emphasize the worst-case decoding delay in the setup where the spatial constraints of the network are taken into account, and we use these spatial constraints to provide deterministic guarantees on the decoding delay.
+We emphasize the worst-case decoding delay in the setup where the spatial constraints of the network are taken into account, and we use these spatial constraints to provide deterministic guarantees on the decoding delay.